rexlabsio/array-object-php/README.md

 # Array Object

-An interface for working fluently with array's.
+A light-weight interface for working fluently with array's.

 ArrayObject provides a wrapper around PHP's built-in arrays which includes methods for filtering, and retrieving items, and conveniently treats individual items and collections as the same object.